-Facebook, Inc. is the world's largest social networking platform with 2.8 billion active users per month (across all Facebook offerings, as of October 2019).
-2.8 billion: If you add up the total populations of China and India, you get a similar number.
-Founded in 2004 by Harvard student Marc Zuckerberg and floated on the stock exchange in 2012, Facebook has developed into the world's largest and most powerful online and knowledge group alongside Google.
-Facebook has long since become more than a tool for uploading photos, sending status updates or chatting with friends.
-After a rapid expansion, the group controls numerous other communication channels, has invested massively in virtual reality technology and revolutionized the way media content is consumed over the Internet.
+With 2.85 billion monthly active users (as of 31 March 2021), more people have a Facebook account than the combined total populations of China and India.
+Founded in 2004 by Harvard student Marc Zuckerberg, Facebook has long been more than a tool to upload photos, send status updates or chat with friends.
+Following rapid expansion, the group controls numerous other communication channels, has invested massively in virtual reality technology and revolutionised the way media content is consumed via the internet.

 Menlo Park, California 94025

 Legal type: Public company

 Financial year: 01.01. – 31.12.

 |Net income |

 - Mark Zuckerberg, Founder & Chief Executive Officer

 - Sheryl Sandberg, Chief Operating Officer